 Try to reduce the amount of time your child spends on the screen by getting your child to participate in other activities, such as sports.
 And when using digital devices or screens for long periods of time, get them into the habit of taking frequent breaks and give their eyes a rest by looking into the distance every few minutes.

 5. Get Their Eyes Checked Regularly

 School-aged children’s vision can change often, and unexpectedly, until the late teenage years.
 Left uncorrected, poor eyesight can interfere with learning, and cause behavioral and attention issues.

 Getting a routine eye exam is important as it can uncover vision problems, detect eye conditions early on, and significantly increase the odds of preserving long-term eye health.
 For those who wear glasses or contacts, it’s important to check for any changes and update the prescription as needed.

-Ensure your child’s eyes are being cared for properly by scheduling an eye exam with Dr. Tartibi in Orlando today.
+Ensure your child’s eyes are being cared for properly by scheduling an eye exam with Dr. Tartibi in South Orlando today.
 Your child’s eye doctor can further educate them on eye safety and answer any questions you or your child may have.

 My kid frequently rubs their eyes.
 Is that bad?

 Kids often rub their eyes, especially if they have allergies, irritated eyes, or they feel like something is stuck in their peepers.
 Rubbing can scratch the cornea, and transfer bacteria from the child’s hands to their eyes, causing an eye infection.

 Instead of rubbing, have them wash their eyes with cool water to flush out any foreign body or irritant, and ease inflammation.
 If the problem persists, contact your child’s optometrist.